To the extent possible under law, Food Systems Solutions Accelerator has waived all copyright and related or neighboring rights to this content.

 Liv Elin Torheim is professor of Public Health Nutrition at OsloMet – Oslo Metropolitan University in Norway.
 She has more than 20 years’ experience in food and nutrition research from various African and Asian countries as well as from Norway.
 Her research interests include maternal and child nutrition, dietary assessment, food and nutrition policy and nutrition as a human right.
 At OsloMet she is head of the research group Public Health Nutrition.
 Liv has been chair of the Norwegian National Nutrition Council for four years, and is currently vice chair.
 The nutrition council consists of independent experts advising the Norwegian health authorities on nutrition related issues.

 Dietary guidelines are often shaped into messages/advice/recommendations communicated to the general population to help people make the right food choices.
 Dietary guidelines also provide a way for monitoring the healthiness of the food intake of the population.
 If, for instance, the guidelines recommend eating 5 portions of fruits and vegetables per day, one can assess the proportion of the population with a lower intake and see how this varies between population groups.
 Over time, one can monitor how the situation changes.
 This information will form the basis for national food and nutrition policies.
 If the population’s intake deviates from the recommended intake, one can plan strategies and programs to improve the situation and target the most vulnerable groups.
 National dietary guidelines are also used by the food industry to guide them in making and promoting healthier food products.
+In the case of the Nordic countries, it is the joint work with creating regional Nordic Nutrition Recommendations that informs all the national level dietary guidelines.

 Angie Tagtow is the Founder and Chief Strategist of Äkta Strategies, a consulting firm that designs authentic solutions for systems change.
 She has more than 25 years of experience working at local, state, federal, and international levels in agriculture, food, and nutrition policy; public health; and food and water systems.
 In 2014, she was appointed by President Barack Obama to serve as the Executive Director for the USDA Center for Nutrition Policy and Promotion in which she co-led the development and launch of the 2015-2020 Dietary Guidelines for Americans.
 Angie is a registered dietitian and served as a Senior Fellow and Endowed Chair at the Minnesota Institute for Sustainable Agriculture, University of Minnesota College of Food, Agricultural and Natural Resource Sciences, and as a Food and Society Policy Fellow with the Institute for Agriculture and Trade Policy.
 She was the founder and CEO of a successful consulting firm that provided program and policy development, strategic planning, capacity building, communication, and education services to diverse clients that worked toward advancing sustainable, resilient, and healthy food and water systems.
 She co-founded a non-profit focused on health and food systems in addition to forming a statewide community of practice that promoted evidence-based strategies to increase access to healthful food.
 Angie has served in professional leadership positions within the Academy of Nutrition and Dietetics, Iowa Academy of Nutrition and Dietetics, Society for Nutrition Education and Behavior, and the American Public Health Association.
 In addition to launching the Journal of Hunger & Environmental Nutrition in 2005 in which she served as the managing editor for 11 years, she has published numerous peer-reviewed articles, book chapters, and reports.
 Angie has been honored by many organizations for her leadership and professional contributions to nutrition, public health, and food systems.
 Angie is currently a doctoral candidate at the University of Illinois at Chicago School of Public Health.
 She is a graduate of the University of Northern Iowa and Iowa State University and resides on a reconstructed tallgrass prairie in central Iowa.